UN: Cutting methane quickly key to curbing dangerous warming

 In Canada, stimulus spending targets controlling methane leaks, Andersen said.
 In the United States, the White House is working on new regulations to control leaks from energy production, Biden administration climate adviser Rick Duke said Thursday.

-Shindell said s atellites are showing massive energy-related leaks, especially in the United States and Russia.
+Shindell said satellites are showing massive energy-related leaks, especially in the United States and Russia.

 “People are realizing that there is a lot more methane,” he said.
 “There’s a lot more of it that is coming from things that we know we actually have control over and can do something about.”